 Democrats, Republicans, whoever in Congress, approval numbers are much lower than even Bush's.

-But let's go to this companion story.
+But let's go to this companion story, ladies and gentlemen, that's in the American Spectator today.

 Nancy Pelosi talking a tough game about what would happen to Republicans in the Bush administration if Democrats take back the House in November.